The MASSIVE Survey. XVIII. Deep Wide-Field $K$-band Photometry and Local Scaling Relations for Massive Early-Type Galaxies: Size-Luminosity Relation

 The $K$-band luminosities of \atlas\ galaxies are taken from 2MASS without corrections \citep{Cappellari2011}.
 We apply a constant shift of 0.29 mag to these values such that they agree with the average offset between 2MASS and our CFHT magnitudes.

 The resulting $R_e$ and $L_K$ for \atlas\ galaxies are added to the MASSIVE sample in the bottom left panel of Figure~\ref{fig:SL}.
-Brighter than $M_K\sim -24$ mag, the two samples appear to agree well with no visually obvious offset or change in slope.
+Brighter than $M_K\sim -25$ mag, the two samples appear to agree well with no visually obvious offset or change in slope.
 Below $M_K\sim -24$ mag, the \atlas galaxies exhibit a clear change in slope.
-This is qualitatively similar to the non-linear zone-of-exclusion observed in the size-mass plane in \citet{Cappellarietal2013b} using dynamically determined total stellar masses.
 Despite apparent non-linearity in \atlas at low luminosities, we report the best-fitting linear relation parameters in row 2 of Table \ref{tab:SL_params} for completeness.